 Host an online auction and raise a lot of money for your school or charitable cause.
 It’s a low cost, high value, fundraising campaign.
 If you host a fundraising event, like a golf tournament for example, add a golf-themed auction to raise more with those supporters.
 Almost any event could raise more by adding a big or small auction.
-The primary differences between a large ($100k+) or small to mid-size ($10k+) auction, is the number of people helping, great management, and outstanding marketing.
+The primary differences between a large ($100k+) or small to mid-size ($10k+) auction, is the number of people helping, great management, tablecloth linens suppliers and outstanding marketing.
 Here are some basic things you can do to raise the big bucks with your next onine auction campaign.
+To buy a real estate check out Powell Auction and get a better option from other brokerage.

 The Solicitation Team.
 First, rally as many staff members and volunteers possible to gather donated items for your auction.
 The more people you have bringing in donations, the bigger your auction will be.
 With that said, don’t send your solicitation committee out blind, throwing darts at random companies.
 Establish a plan, train them, and search out specific kinds of donations that will appeal to your campaign audience, and maybe work well with the theme of your event.